nidhipawar5/SystemDesign/README.md

 3. **Contribute**: If you have additional resources or suggestions, feel free to contribute by opening an issue or submitting a pull request.

-## Contributing
+## Contributing 👥

 We welcome contributions from the community!
 If you have suggestions for articles, improvements, or corrections, please open an issue or submit a pull request.
-Your input helps make this resource better for everyone.👥
+Your input helps make this resource better for everyone.

 ## More Articles..📚📖